ryancdickson/staging/docs/BR.md

 **Subsidiary Company**: A company that is controlled by a Parent Company.

-**Technically Constrained Subordinate CA Certificate**: A Subordinate CA certificate which uses a combination of Extended Key Usage and/or Name Constraint extensions, as defined within the relevant Certificate Profiles of this document, to limit the scope within which the Subordinate CA Certificate may issue Subscriber or additional Subordinate CA Certificates.
+**Technically Constrained Subordinate CA Certificate**: This term is no longer used in these Baseline Requirements.

 **Terms of Use**: Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with these Requirements when the Applicant/Subscriber is an Affiliate of the CA or is the CA.